alanly/traktion/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/traktion.
+The client is currently incomplete, with a lot of the Trakt API endpoints currently being unimplemented.
+If you need access to a specific endpoint and/or are interested in contributing, bug reports and pull requests are always welcomed on GitHub at https://github.com/alanly/traktion.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).